mgorav/SpringBoot2ReactiveElasticSearch/README.md

 ```

-Elastic Search is an integral part of Data Lake as an example, MapR (https://mapr.com/apps/elasticsearch-apache-hadoop/), this project also demonstrates an easy programming model for Java developer to interact with Elastic Search asynchronous (reactively), thanks to Spring WebFlux
+Elastic Search is an integral part of Data Lake such as build using [MapR](https://mapr.com/apps/elasticsearch-apache-hadoop/); this project also demonstrates an easy programming model for Java developer to interact with Elastic Search asynchronous (reactively), thanks to Spring WebFlux